syncfusion/enterpriseserver-global/Report Server/How-to-add-new-localizations.md

     ![Upload](images/add-localization-3.png)

-3. Upload [default.po](locale/default.po) file which contains the texts from the Report Server application from `~Installed Location~/Report Server/ReportServer.Web/locale into google translator`.
+3. Upload [default.po](locale/default.po) file which contains the texts from the Report Server application from `C:\Syncfusion\Report Server\ReportServer.Web\locale into google translator`.

 4. Make sure that the source language is in English and file name as `messages` as in the below image.